top of page

 You need to appreciate the Everglades for the role it plays in protecting one of the most uniquely diverse and fragile ecosystems on the planet.
 It is truly a biological national park.
 The Everglades is one of only three location in the world designated as an International Biosphere Reserve, a Wetland of International Importance and a World Heritage Site.

-The Everglades once covered almost 11,000 square miles of South Florida.
-Just a century ago, water flowed down the Kissimmee River into Lake Okeechobee, then south through the vast Everglades to Florida Bay, the ultimate destination of uninterrupted sheetflow.
+The Everglades used to span nearly 11,000 square miles in South Florida.
+A hundred years ago, water traveled down the Kissimmee River into Lake Okeechobee, then continued south through the expansive Everglades to Florida Bay, the final destination of continuous sheetflow.

 Courtesy of Managing the Florida Everglades: Changing values, changing policies